Well we didn't know about the first ten years or so . . . but the remaining nine or possibly ten were good ones: of that I am sure.

 What do you put in a dog's grave? a bowl of steak, her lead, a favourite blanket?

 I opted for a family photo, an ancient garment of mine and a scattering of garden roses.
 Then we did the thing with the earth.
 Done.
-Finished — apart from the thousand memories that will greet me as I go down the garden to the veg plot and pass the grave.
-And that's wonderful.
+Finished - apart from the thousand memories that will greet me as I go down the garden to the veg plot and pass the grave.
+And that's a good thing.

 Tomorrow we'll choose an apricot tree or perhaps an Indian lilac to dress the plot.